JohnnyTeutonic/MLP_Template/README.md

 ```
 - this will also generate an executable in build/debug/
 ## Example for multi-class classification (using synthetic data)
-- there is example code in 'main.cpp' of how to use 'neural_network_multiclass.cpp' for both binary and multi-class classification.
+- there is example code in 'main.cpp' of how to use 'multiclass.hpp' or 'template_neuralnet.hpp' for both binary and multi-class classification.
-- for multi-class classification, use something like the below code:
+- for multi-class classification, you can use something like the below code (please note that this is using random data):
 ```
 	const unsigned int n_samples_train = 300;
 	const unsigned int n_samples_valid = 50;